anshikadwivedi0511/primetrade-data-science-assignment./README.md

 High-Frequency Proficiency: "Consistent Winners" are distinguished by a trade count 18x higher than inconsistent traders, proving that success on Hyperliquid is a function of disciplined, high-volume execution rather than large, sporadic bets.

-# Strategy Recommendations
+## Strategy Recommendations

 Dynamic Liquidity Provision: Increase capital allocation and trade frequency for the "Frequent" trader segment during Fear regimes to maximize capture of high-win-rate opportunities.

 Risk Guardrails for Sentiment Shifts: Implement automated leverage warnings or reductions (suggested 25%) for "Inconsistent" traders during Greed regimes to protect them from failing short-bias strategies.

 ## How to Run
-1. Open `assignment.ipynb` in Jupyter Notebook or Google Colab.
+1. Open `NOTEBOOK.ipynb` in Jupyter Notebook.
 2. Ensure the sentiment and trader datasets are in the same directory.
 3. Run all cells to reproduce the analysis and charts.